 More than a hundred members of the Estill Family were to have attended the 1880 event; four of whom, Jonathan P. Estill, Maj.
 Jonathan T. Estill, Peter Estill, & Col. Clifton R. Estill, were living on their shares of Capt.
 Estill’s preempted land.
 Family members arrived from Missouri.
 They included Robert Estill, Jr. of Howard County, reportedly ‘one of the wealthiest citizens of the state;’ Robt.
 G. Estill of Kansas City, ‘for ten years a commission merchant’ of St. Louis; Benjamin Estill and wife of Kansas City; & T. K. W. Estill of Roscoe.

 22 March 2012 will be the 230th anniversary of what the Richmond Register called the ‘Fiercest Battle Known.’
 Recently, the freed slave Monk was honored by the 4th MCHS Walk of Fame plaque.
 Monk is to have sired 30 children by three wives, and a descendant of James Berry, the survivor of Estill’s Defeat whose life Monk likely saved, wants to acknowledge them.
 This MCHS member in Portland, Oregon is hoping readers can put him in touch with any of Monk’s known descendants.
 Mr. Hardesty is also soliciting all unpublished anecdotes pertaining to The Battle of Little Mountain and would like to hear from any descendants of those involved.
-Contact him at email@example.com.
+Contact him via this page.